mndillon/toki-pona-nanpa-linja-n/README.md

   - how **nanpa-linja-n** compares to these (at first glance):

+    - it describes a string of digits, the context will determine if the string of digits represents a numeric value

     - it uses the first syllable of the pu words for digits for better compatability (where possible), reducing cognative load

-    - it uses less letters to describe digits, this leaves more letters for delimiters and also there is less chance of clashing with other vocabulary, so words can be immediately identified as describing numbers
+    - it uses less letters to describe digits, this leaves more letters for delimiters and also there is less chance of clashing with other vocabulary, so words can be immediately identified as describing sequences of digits

-    - it uses **-n** at the end of the base name for the digits (CVN format), so that single digit names are consistent with the descriptions of other numbers
+    - it uses **-n** at the end of the base name for the digits (CVN format), so that single digit names are consistent with the descriptions of other digit strings

-    - it consistently uses the **-n** to indicate the end of numbers
+    - it consistently uses the **-n** to indicate the end of digit strings

     - it consistently uses **-n** to indicate the end of numerical structures that end with delimiters (tasan/masan/wasan)

-    - its consistent use of **-n** makes it immediately clear when a numeric description ends, no matter how large the number.
-The listener spends little mental effort deciding whether the number is complete
+    - its consistent use of **-n** makes it immediately clear when a string of digits stops, no matter how long the sequence of digits.
+The listener spends little mental effort deciding whether the digit sequence is complete, and context will determine if the digit sequence represents a numeric value

     - while using similar principles, it provides a more consistent way to express numbers — including large ones — reducing learning effort and cognitive load on both speaker and listener